carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 restrictions.)
 Otherwise, the builder of the third form will still be generated but default values for the attributes not at the end of the `arguments` list will not be supplied in the builder's signature.

+ODS will generate a builder that doesn't require return type specified if

+*   Op implements InferTypeOpInterface interface;
+*   All return types are either buildable types or are the same as a given operand (e.g., `AllTypesMatch` constraint between operand and result);

 And there may potentially exist other builders depending on the specific op;
 please refer to the